 Self-Assessment Checklist

-Before the official inspection, assess your apartment for these common issues:
+Before the official inspection, assess your apartment for these common issues

 - Wall damage: Marks, holes, scratches, unauthorized paint